dmitry-roschupkin/prisma-challenge/README.md

 - ...

 ### Make this code production-ready ###
-- Need to add interactive interface, e.g. command line.
+- Need to add upgrade interactive command line interface.
 - Need to implement possibility to set some parameters, at least basic, like locale e.g. `En/Fr/Ge/..`, separator symbol, quoted/unquoted values, digit format for float e.g. `.` or `,`, date formats...
 - Add possibility to skip first rows.